 See, then, what you are doing.
 That power which is not dangerous you refuse to London.
 That power which is dangerous you leave undiminished; nay, you make it more dangerous still.
 For by refusing to let eight or nine hundred thousand people express their opinions and wishes in a legal and constitutional way, you increase the risk of disaffection and of tumult.
-It is not necessary to have recourse to the speeches or writings of democrats to show that a represented district is far more likely to be turbulent than an unretrict is far more likely to be turbulent than an unrepresented district.
-Mr. Burke, surely not a rash innovator, not a flatterer of the multitude, described long ago in this place with admirable eloquence the effect produced by the law which gave representative institutions to the rebellious mountaineers of Wales.
+It you increase the risk of disanection and of tunnut.
+It is not necessary to have recourse to the speeches or writings of democrats to show that a represented dis-trict is far more likely to be turbulent than an unre-presented district.
+Mr. Burke, surely not a rash in-novator, not a flatterer of the multitude, described long ago in this place with admirable eloquence the effect produced by the law which gave representative insti-tutions to the rebellious mountaineers of Wales.
 That law, he said, had been to an agitated nation what the twin stars celebrated by Horace were to a stormy sea: the wind had fallen; the clouds had dispersed; the threatening waves had sunk to rest.
 I have mentioned the commotions of Madrid and Constantinople.
-Why is it that the population of unrepresented London, though physically far more powerful than the population of Madrid or of Constantinople, has been far more peaceable?
-Why have we never seen the inhabitants of the metropolis besiege St. James's, or force their way riotously into this House?
-Why, but because they have other means of giving vent to their feelings, because they enjoy the liberty of unlicensed printing, and the liberty of holding public meetings.
-Just as the people of unrepresented London are more orderly than the people of Constantinople and Madrid, so will the people of represented London be more orderly than the people of unrepresented London. law, he said, had been to an agitated nation what the
+Why the commotions of Madrid and Constantinopie.
+Why is it that the population of unrepresented London, though physically far more powerful than the popula-tion of Madrid or of Constantinople, has been far more peaceable?
+Why have we never seen the inhabi-tants of the metropolis besiege St. James's, or force their way riotously into this House?
+Why, but because their way hotously into this House?
+Wily, but because they have other means of giving vent to their feelings, because they enjoy the liberty of unlicensed printing, and the liberty of holding public meetings.
+Just as the people of unrepresented London are more orderly than the people of Constantinople and Madrid, so will the people of represented London be more orderly than the people of unrepresented London be more orderly than the people of unrepresented London.